 Before Going Home

-- Signs and symptoms of things to watch for at home will also be discussed with you.
+- Signs and symptoms to watch

 - Hearing loss

-HH-I-89 9/78, Revised 11/10 Copyright 1978-2010, Nationwide Children's Hospital
+HH-I-89 9/78, Revised 2/22 Copyright 1978-2022, Nationwide Children's Hospital